The best houseboat accommodations on the Amsterdam canals

 Why should you rent a houseboat in Amsterdam?

-Let’s be honest; we all try to do something different when we travel, but usually most of us end up doing the same.
+Let’s be honest; we all try to do something different when we travel, but usually, most of us end up doing the same.
 Travelling should be about new experiences and booking a houseboat in Amsterdam is certainly a lot more exciting than another night in a hotel.
 Below are some reasons why you should definitely book a houseboat on your next visit to Amsterdam.

-1. Get a new perspective of Amsterdam
+1. Get a new perspective on Amsterdam

 Amsterdam is quite a contrast with most cities in Europe.
 As you know, bicycles are preferred over cars and apart from the red-light district, famous museums and liberal drug laws, the city is best known for some really beautiful canals.